-The partnership allows Coop Bank to tap into Kifiya’s digital lending technology and give Kifiya the ability to leverage Cooperative Bank of Oromia distribution and financial capacity.
-The Bank will offer lending solutions targeting Micro, Small, and medium businesses (MSMEs), providing access to credit, through groundbreaking and cutting-edge credit scoring systems.
+The Bank will offer lending solutions targeting Micro, Small, and medium businesses (MSMEs), providing access to credit through groundbreaking and cutting-edge credit scoring systems.

-Research shows that Ethiopia’s MSME Financing to GDP Ratio was 2% in 2020.
+Research shows that Ethiopia’s MSME financing to GDP ratio was 2% in 2020.
 This ratio is lower than South Africa’s 14% and Kenya’s 6% in 2020.
-Ethiopia’s poor ratio is attributed to the crowding-out of credit by the public sector and high requirements for a loan to MSMEs by Micro-Finances and Commercial Banks.
+Ethiopia’s poor ratio is attributed to the crowding-out of credit by the public sector and high requirements for loans to MSMEs by micro-finance and commercial banks.

-“Today’s partnership with Coop bank marks an exciting era for the Ethiopian Digital Economy as Kifiya’s Qena technology heralds uncollateralized digital lending in the country.
-With the help of our AI-powered credit scoring digital lending platform, we hope to address the needs of uncollateralized finance in MSMEs sector in Ethiopia”, says Munir Duri, CEO of Kifiya Financial Technologies PLC.
+“Today’s partnership with Coop Bank marks an exciting era for the Ethiopian Digital Economy as Kifiya’s Qena technology heralds uncollateralized digital lending in the country.
+With the help of our AI-powered credit scoring digital lending platform, we hope to address the needs of uncollateralized finance in the MSMEs sector in Ethiopia, “says Munir Duri, CEO of Kifiya Financial Technologies Plc.

-The non-collateral digital lending product is a new desired loan service that is innovative and makes the loan service process swift, non-collateral, easy to access at anytime and anywhere.
-The product uses data to determine credit worthiness as well as a flexible payment method.
-Michu digital lending product is expected to increase Coop bank borrowers by 30% during the pilot period.
+The non-collateral digital lending product is a new loan service that is innovative and makes the loan service process swift, non-collateral, and easy to access anytime and anywhere.
+The product uses data to determine creditworthiness and offers a flexible payment method.
+The Michu digital lending product is expected to increase Coop bank borrowers by 30% during the pilot period.